This cranberries apricot loaf cake recipe is similar to a pound cake recipe, just that…

 Disclosure: This post may contain affiliate links.
 Please read my disclosure for more info.

-Tangy sweet lemon cranberries yogurt cake with a light, delicate texture.
-Pound cake lovers will enjoy this velvety and moist texture, lightened up with natural yogurt and dried cranberries.
+Enjoy this tangy sweet lemon cranberries yogurt cake over tea.
+Pound cake lovers will enjoy this velvety and moist cake, lightened up with natural yogurt so it’s not too heavy!

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

 How Does This Lemon Cranberries Yogurt Cake Taste Like?

-You will find refreshing, fruity, tangy-sweet flavors in this cake, imparted from the lemon and natural yogurt.
-I have also reduced the sugar slightly, so it won’t be too cloyingly sweet.
+You will find refreshing, tangy-sweet flavors in this cake, imparted from the lemon juice, zest and dried cranberries.
+I have also reduced the sugar for this recipe, so you won’t find it too cloyingly sweet.

 >> MORE CAKE RECIPES